Garry Marshall Theatre Presents

 As the new musical unfolds, Squigronica and her best friend Leni go on an out of this world journey of comic plot twists and lyrical hijinks.
 The World Premiere musical is inspired by the cult classic live album Lenny & The Squigtones by David L. Lander and Michael McKean, and pays loving homage to the unforgettable duo of ‘Lenny and Squiggy,’ and passes the baton to a new comedic pair.

-Produced and presented by Garry Marshall Theatre, Earth to Squiggy is a rock musical that is equal parts throwback, camp, and heartfelt tribute.
+Produced and presented by Garry Marshall Theatre, Earth to Squiggy is a rock musical that is equal parts throwback, camp, and dynamic new musical.
 As Squigronica and Leni embark on a quest to reconnect with a famous father, the evening becomes a joyous reminder that rock 'n' roll can be weird, laughter is timeless, and connection is what it's all about.
 It's ‘comedy with a beat.’

 PERFORMANCES